-Reports of child abuse and neglect are received orally, in writing, by fax and e-mail by the Centralized Intake Unit per the LA Children's Code, Article 610.
+Reports of child abuse and neglect are received orally and via the Mandated Reporter Portal by the Centralized Intake Unit per the LA Children's Code, Article 610.
 Reports involve children:

 - living with their families,

 - in foster/adoptive homes,

-- in restrictive care facilities,
+- in restrictive care facilities.

 - receiving day care in child day care centers, and

 - receiving day care in registered family child day care homes.